Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 So line 3 is changed at compile-time to `for i in range(200):`.
 The use of the alias debug_mode is illustrated in § 11.3 @parameter.

-Both None and AnyType are defined as *type aliases* (metatypes) in the builtin module `type_aliases`:
-* `AnyType`: Represents any Mojo data type.
-* `AnyRegType`: a metatype representing any register-passable type.
-* NoneType = `None`: Represents the absence of a value.
-NoneType is a type with one instance, the None object, which is used to signal "no value."

 A struct field can also be an alias.

 >Note: use alias in order to use the ord function efficiently, example: